telerik/kendo-ui-core/docs/aspnet-mvc/mvc-6/known-issues.md

 ## ASP.NET 5 / MVC 6 Framework

 - Data Tables are not supported.
 See [dotnet/corefx#1039](https://github.com/dotnet/corefx/issues/1039)
-- UIHint does not work in MVC Beta 3.
-See [aspnet/Mvc#963](https://github.com/aspnet/Mvc/issues/963)
 - Localization resources are not supported.
 See [dotnet/corefx#947](https://github.com/dotnet/corefx/issues/947).

 ## UI Helpers